ayden611/early-risk-alert-ai/README.md

 # Early Risk Alert AI
+## Summary

+Early Risk Alert AI is a web-based machine learning application that predicts whether a person may be at low or high cardiovascular risk using health indicators such as age, BMI, exercise level, blood pressure, heart rate, and smoking status.
+The system provides a risk classification and probability score, stores predictions in a cloud database, and is deployed as a scalable web service.

 Author: Milton Munroe
 Course: Elements of AI – University of Helsinki
 Project Type: Probabilistic Classification (Naive Bayes)